Jōmon period (c. 10,500–c. 300 B.C.E.): grasping the world, creating a world

-As in most Neolithic cultures around the world, women made pots by hand.
-They would build vessels from the bottom up from coils of wet clay, mixed with other materials such as mica and crushed shells.
+As in most Neolithic cultures around the world, pots were made by hand.
+Vessels would be built from the bottom up from coils of wet clay, mixed with other materials such as mica and crushed shells.
 The pots were then smoothed both inside and out and decorated with geometric patterns.
 The decoration was achieved by pressing cords on the malleable surface of the still moist clay body.
 Pots were left to dry completely before being fired at a low temperature (most likely, just reaching 900 degrees Celsius) in an outdoor fire pit.

 Later in the Jōmon period, vessels presented ever more complex decoration, made through shallow incisions into the wet clay, and were even colored with natural pigments.
 Jōmon-period cord-marked pottery illustrates the remarkable skill and aesthetic sense of the people who produced them, as well as stylistic diversity of wares from different regions.